-Incentives will be paid directly to the Agencies weatherization providers.
-Weatherization providersAgencies are required to submit the following information along with all invoices by the tenth workday of each month (not to exceed forty-five (45) days from the date of installation):
+Incentives will be paid directly to the Agencies.
+Agencies are required to submit the following information along with all invoices by the tenth workday of each month (not to exceed forty-five (45) days from the date of installation):

-- Customer information including name, address, and DEF account number. - A list of installed measures and, where appropriate, pre-existing conditions - Pre and post CFM 50 readings - Itemized invoice with a brief description of installed measures (incentive measures only) and program incentive for each weatherized home, or the DEF/LIWAP data information form.
+Customer information - including name, address, and DEF account number.

+- · A list of installed measures and, where appropriate, pre-existing conditions - · Pre and post CFM 50 readings - Itemized invoice with a brief description of installed measures (incentive measures only) and program incentive for each weatherized home, or the DEF/LIWAP data information form.